 Dr. Ian Stirling is a member of the Scientific Advisory Council for Polar Bears International.
-He is also Research Scientist Emeritus for Environment and Climate Change Canada and Adjunct Professor of the Department of Biological Sciences at the University of Alberta.
+He is also Research Scientist Emeritus for Environment and Climate Change Canada and Adjunct Professor of the Department of Biological Sciences, University of Alberta.
 He holds a B.S. and M.S. from the University of British Columbia in Vancouver and a Ph.D. from the University of Canterbury in Christchurch, New Zealand, where he studied the population ecology of Weddell seals in Antarctica.

 He has studied polar bears throughout the Canadian Arctic for over 37 years with the Canadian Wildlife Service.
 His long-term studies of polar bears in Western Hudson Bay, one of the world's most southerly populations, confirmed the negative effects of climate warming.
-The population has dropped 22% since 1987.
+The population dropped 30% between 1987 and 2011.
 Dr. Stirling has also studied the bears of the Southern Beaufort Sea and Canadian High Arctic for several decades as well their interrelationships with seals and sea ice.
 He is the author of more than 150 peer-reviewed scientific papers and four books for the public on bears, including Polar Bears: The Natural History of a Threatened Species, considered the definitive work on the biology of the polar bear.